 OpenOffice Documents: example.odt

 You can download OpenOffice for free, but it is over 300MB and will take a long time over many internet connections.
-If you are a Birthingway student, please contact the Technical Coordinator on our Contact Us page to arrange borrowing a Flash Drive or CD with the software on it.
-Use the pull down menu to select "Technical Issue."
+If you are a Birthingway student, please contact the Technology Coordinator to arrange borrowing a Flash Drive or CD with the software on it.
 We recommend that every student have this software.

 Pages (Mac Only)

-I hope this is helpful.
-If you have any other questions or issues with documents, please contact the Technical Coordinator by using the Contact Us page and selecting "Technical Issue" from the drop-down menu.
+We hope this is helpful.
+If you have any other questions or issues with documents, please contact the Technology Coordinator.